One unit of credit equals four semester hours.

 .25 or 1.00 credit

 See PSY 249.
-The responsibilities of the student will be increased as their experience warrants.
+Students’ responsibilities increase as their experience warrants.
 Repeatable for credit.
 Pass/No Pass grading.
-Prerequisites: PSY 210 and consent of instructor, and department chair.
+Prerequisites: PSY 210 and consent of instructor and department chair.

 PSY 355 Statistics for Scientific Research